VohraAK/CS200-Lecture-Notes/OOP/Inheritance/inheritance.md

 ```
 <br>

-- Slicing is the opposite of upcasting, where a base class object is converted to a derived class object (downcasted).
+- A base class object (not a pointer / reference) is <strong>sliced</strong> when it is converted to a derived class object

 ```C++
 ...